 Step 2: Inspect the Gas Line

 To do this, take a glass of soapy water and brush around the seal.
 If bubbles start to form, then you have a leak.
 In this case, your seal will need proper repairs.
-Unless your mechanically inclined, talk to the manufacturer about repairs and replacement parts.
+Unless you're mechanically inclined, talk to the manufacturer about repairs and replacement parts.

 Step 3: Check the Igniter